-This policy has been developed in consultation with staff, the local advisory board and parents/carers.
+This policy has been developed in consultation with staff and parents/carers.

-All views expressed by staff, the local advisory board and parents/carers about the policy have been considered.
+All views expressed by staff and parents/carers about the policy have been considered.
 The final decision on the policy and delivery has been made by the school, having listened to the needs and views of the school community.